CS2Surf/Timer/README.md

+# PLEASE DO NOT USE THIS, IT IS NOT COMPLETE AND IS AN ACTIVE WORK-IN-PROGRESS.
+ISSUES/PRs HAVE BEEN DISABLED FOR THIS REASON.

 # Timer
 Core plugin for CS2 Surf Servers.
 This project is aimed to be fully open-source with the goal of uniting all of CS2 surf towards building the game mode.